cloudfoundry/go-buildpack/README.md

 This is based on the [Heroku buildpack] (https://github.com/heroku/heroku-buildpack-go).

-## Using the Buildpack
+### Buildpack User Documentation

-For information on deploying Go applications visit [CloudFoundry.org](http://docs.cloudfoundry.org/buildpacks/go/index.html).
+Official buildpack documentation can be found at http://docs.cloudfoundry.org/buildpacks/go/index.html).

-## Building the Buildpack
+### Building the Buildpack

 1. Make sure you have fetched submodules